krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 The interface to this container runtime is defined by the Container Runtime Interface (CRI) standard.
 When you install the docker tooling the containerd runtime is also installed and used by the Docker daemon.

+A container runtime is the low-level software responsible for running containers on a system.

+A container runtime:
+- Pulls container images (from registries like Docker Hub).
+- Unpacks and prepares container images.
+- Isolates resources using Linux features like cgroups and namespaces.
+- Launches and manages container processes.
+- Handles networking and storage related to containers.
+- Cleans up resources when containers stop.

 Running Containers with Docker:

 ```